Allocation of Divisible Goods under Lexicographic Preferences: Properties of the Synchronized Greedy Mechanism

 \subsection{Group Strategy-Proofness}

-A mechanism is \textit{group strategy-proof} against a family $F$ of subsets of agents if for every ``coalition'' $S \in F$, if all the agents outside $S$ submit truthful bids, then the agents of $S$ cannot obtain an improved allocation by lying, where by ``improved allocation'' we mean that no agent of $S$ obtains a worse allocation and at least one obtains a strictly better allocation.
+A mechanism is \textit{group strategy-proof} against a family $F$ of subsets of agents if for every ``coalition'' $S \in F$ and for any list of bids by the agents outside of $S$, the agents of $S$ cannot obtain an improved allocation by lying, where by ``improved allocation'' we mean that no agent of $S$ obtains a worse allocation and at least one obtains a strictly better allocation.